benchvue/GeoGebra/week04/readme.md

 ---

-## 📝 Notes
+## 📝 Technical Notes

-- All animations are pure HTML/CSS/JavaScript with **no external dependencies**
+- All animations are pure **HTML / CSS / JavaScript** with no external dependencies
-- Canvas API is used for the coordinate plane graph
+- Canvas API is used for the coordinate plane graph (Version 3)
+- CSS transitions and `setTimeout` for animation sequencing
 - Responsive design works on desktop and tablet browsers
-- Animations use CSS transitions and `setTimeout` for sequencing
-- The `iframe` previews above render on GitHub Pages but **not** in the GitHub repository README viewer (GitHub strips iframes for security).
-Use the "Open Full Page" links instead if viewing from GitHub directly.
+- Each HTML file is fully self-contained (single file, no build step)

 ---